 It’s been a long time since I’ve updated my blog.
 I have since been traveling the Canadian Arctic with Outpost magazine in search of what they again proved to be the elusive Narwhal and I’m currently in Sumatra for 1000 Days for the Planet TV series filming Gibbons, Orangutans, Elephants and the extremely endangered Sumatran Rhinos.
 There is an amazing vibe which is very present in this country between the people and the incredible wildlife and landscape.

-It’s been a year to the day now that my lovely fiance and I were in Ushuaia, Terra Del Fuego, getting ready to set sail to the most remote uninhabited island in the world.
+It’s been a year to the day now since I went to Ushuaia, Terra Del Fuego, getting ready to set sail to the most remote uninhabited island in the world.
 We spent 33 days at sea in the SubAntarctic Ocean traveling first around Cape Horn, then on on to South Georgia Island and later onto Bouvetoya to be the first of a handful of people to climb the remote volcanic rock and glacier.
 It was a trip of a lifetime and one we will always remember.
 Stand by for info on the film which will be out shortly.

 I recently had the pleasure of an invite on a trip to the Bahamas at a place called Tiger Beach.
 When most people think of a beach, they are thinking white sand, girls in bikinis and guys checking them out, perhaps a man with a tray walking around selling drinks out of coconuts with umbrella’s, not here.
 You really have to look for the beach, it’s 30 feet underwater with no sight of land around, no umbrella drinks however.
 Sad, I know.
 But it does have something most other beaches do not, and abundance of tiger sharks and lemon sharks.